druksx/discord-add-workshop/README.md

 You must use [cURL transmissions](https://en.wikipedia.org/wiki/CURL) [with PhP](https://www.php.net/manual/fr/ref.curl.php)

 Pay attention for the error management part, what happens if we want to enter `dashboard.php` directly from the address bar for example ?

+**We will let you write the code on your own but feel free to do a lot of research on that topic first.
+Don't forget that the aim is to create a form like the one we demonstrated.**

 # Bonus